Entry #18: I Like to Watch

 I am grateful for friends who have seen me tired, flat, grumpy, swollen from life, and stayed.
 For family who learned to understand my choices instead of panicking at them.
 For acquaintances who read what I write and send a single thoughtful sentence back.
 For strangers who will never meet me but still believe people like me deserve safety and rest.

 And yes, I am grateful for this odd, complicated city.
 For its harbour that sparkles whether I am looking or not.
 For its late-night food, its long light, its short tempers, its moments of unfiltered kindness.
-For the fact that I can sit in a quiet Sydney apartment and watch three foreign films in one night and remember that lives everywhere are messy and tender in ways headlines never show.
+For the fact that I can sit in a quiet Sydney apartment and watch three foreign films in one night and remember that lives everywhere are claustrophobic, volatile, personal sorrows in ways headlines never show.

 So no, I did not chase the fireworks this year.